braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/retention_reports.md

 ![Full Report][6]

 The report will only show days down the left column on which the campaign was sending messages.
-For some campaigns, that may mean the report only shows one day if it was a one-and-done campaign.
+For some Campaigns, that may mean the report only shows one day if it was a one-and-done campaign.
 If it's recurring or triggered, you may/will see multiple days down the left.

 ## Report Explanation